 noting further

-that WRC-12, WRC-15 and this conference have reviewed Appendix 18 to improve efficiency and introduce frequency bands for new digital technology for data communication, e.g. for the introduction of the VHF data exchange system (VDES),
+that WRC-12, WRC-15 and WRC-19 have reviewed Appendix 18 to improve efficiency and introduce frequency bands for new digital technology for data communication, e.g. for the introduction of the VHF data exchange system (VDES),

+resolves to invite the ITU-R to conduct and complete in time for WRC-27

+the appropriate studies on:

+1 spectrum needs and possible changes to Appendix 18 in order to enable use of VHF maritime frequencies in the MMS for future implementation of new technologies, for improving efficient use of the maritime frequency bands;

+2 spectrum needs and possible changes to the Radio Regulations for implementation of R-Mode as a new maritime radionavigation service;

+3 possible changes to the Radio Regulations for effective use of ACS,

 Editor's Note: changes to which part of RR is required?

-resolves to invite the 2027 World Radiocommunication Conference
+resolves to invite the WRC-27

+to consider the results of ITU-R studies as described in resolves to invite the ITU-R to conduct and complete in time for WRC-27, and

-1 to consider possible changes to Appendix 18 in order to enable use in the MMS for future implementation of new technologies, for improving efficient use of the maritime frequency bands;
+1 to consider possible changes to Appendix 18 in order to enable use of VHF maritime frequencies in the MMS for future implementation of new technologies;

-2 to consider possible changes to the Radio Regulations for implementation of R-Mode as a new maritime radionavigation service,
+2 to consider possible changes to the Radio Regulations for implementation of R-Mode;

+3 to consider possible regulatory actions in the MF maritime mobile band and Appendix 17 for implementation of channelling arrangements,

+invites administrations

+to participate actively in the studies as described in the invites ITU-R to complete in time for WRC-27 and provide the information required for the studies by submitting contributions to ITU-R.

 invites relevant international organizations

 to participate actively in the studies by providing requirements and information that should be taken into account in ITU-R studies,

-invites the ITU Radiocommunication Sector

-to conduct studies to determine the necessary regulatory provisions and spectrum needs according to resolves to invite the 2027 World Radiocommunication Conference,

 instructs the Secretary-General

 to bring this Resolution to the attention of IMO and other international and regional organizations concerned.